 #1: Alright -- Kendrick Lamar

 Kendrick Lamar is on the forefront of a revival of socially conscious hip-hop.
-His 2015 masterpiece To Pimp a Butterfly has a number of songs that merit consideration for this list.
+His 2015 masterpiece To Pimp a Butterfly has several songs that merit consideration for this list.
 I ended up narrowing it down to "Alright" and "The Blacker the Berry".
 I ended up opting for "Alright" primarily because there was an officially released video for it.
-It is also an appropriate choice in light of the fact that the chorus of the song is commonly sung during Black Lives Matter rallies.
+It is also an appropriate choice because the chorus of the song is commonly sung during Black Lives Matter rallies.

 Just as a note, the song does contain some explicit language.